 King Arthur’s Labyrinth

 The above is our working list and notes, we’re very serious about making this the most complete guide to things to do in Wales with kids ever created.
-It’s a passion project of ours.
+It’s a passion project of ours because Wales is my home.
 Enjoy Wales with your family for more information in travel in Wales see our Wales Travel Blog page or the related posts below.